eirianp/presentation1_mercurial/Why_Mercurial___Presentation.md

 	* The administrator determines where and when to *branch*
 	* The administrator determines who can add changes
 		* Shannon shouldn't be making un-approved and un-tested changes to a maintenance only branch
+* Plus, all the motivations for revision control we saw earlier
 <br><br><br><br><br>

 ## Traditional version control -- short comings